 A precarious, and multi-tiered system of citizenship is no citizenship at all.
 And clearly, coupled with this government’s anti-migrant rhetoric, the precedent set this week is the latest in a series of efforts in not only appeasing racist anti-migrant sentiment in Britain, but also demonstrates how generations of migrants and their children may expect to be treated in Britain under this Prime Minister’s 'hostile environment' pledge.

 It is beside the point as to whether Shamima Begum herself appears ‘sympathetic’ in her various interviews.
-Women of colour have a long history of not being deemed worthy of victimhood in these kinds of debates.
+Women of colour have a long history of being deemed unworthy of victimhood in these kinds of debates.
 But it is difficult to see how either herself or her baby could pose a threat to our national security.

 It is telling also, that those who are against 16 and 17 year olds getting the right to vote in this country are also now arguing that Shamima Begum made her decision consciously.
 At the very least, the government has a responsibility toward the Begum family, whose daughter left for Syria without their consent.
 It is neither shrill, conciliatory or paying sympathy to terrorists to believe that citizenship should not be used as a political cudgel.